jelhub/scimgateway/README.md

 - Azure AD first checks if user/group exists, if not exist they will be created (no explore of all users like CA Identity Manager)

 - Deleting a user i Azure AD sends a modify user `{"active":"False"}` which means user should be disabled.
+This logic is configured in attribute mappings.
 Standard SCIM "DELETE" method is not used.

 ## How to build your own plugins